Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Top-Down Holographic Dual of Rotating QGP at Intermediate Coupling

-where no summation in the above equation.
-By using equations (\ref{eoms}) and (\ref{fMN-definitions}) authors obtained the equation of motions of the $f_{MN}(r)$ and their solutions in \cite{HD-Roorkee}.
-Similarly we obtained ${\cal O}(R^4)$ corrections for the ${\cal M}$-theory thermal background in \cite{MChPT} where we assumed blackening function for the thermal background equal to "one". \item It was explained in \cite{HD-Roorkee} and reviewed in \cite{McTEQ} that we can not go beyond ${\cal O}(\beta)$.
+where there is no summation in the above equation, by using equations (\ref{eoms}) and (\ref{fMN-definitions}), authors obtained the equations of motion of the $f_{MN}(r)$ for the black hole background and their solutions in \cite{HD-Roorkee}.
+Similarly, we obtained ${\cal O}(R^4)$ correction for the ${\cal M}$-theory thermal background in \cite{MChPT} where we assumed the blackening function for the thermal background equal to ``one''.
+It was explained in \cite{HD-Roorkee} and reviewed in \cite{McTEQ} that we can not go beyond ${\cal O}(\beta)$.\\ \\ {\bf On-Shell Action:} We worked out the on-shell action of (\ref{D=11_O(l_p^6)}) in \cite{McTEQ} and is given below (in $\kappa_{11}^2=1$ unit) {